dpak11/blockchain/README.md

 A decentralised web application that distributes `blockchain` between individual users, and manages transaction records, thereby eliminating the need of a Server for storing Blockchain, transaction details in any form.

-> This is a work-in-progress that is currently in Phase-2 stage.
+> This is a work-in-progress that is currently entering into Phase-3 stage.

 ### Phase-1 :